Bill Gammell: Business career

 In the mid-1990s, he led the company in a radical reallocation of its assets, moving out of US and North Sea oil and gas concerns and into neglected fields in South Asia.
 The company's fortunes soared in 2004, when a field it had bought in 2001 (for $7.5 million) from Shell in the Indian province of Rajasthan was found to contain close to 1.1 billion barrels of oil, catapulting it into the FTSE 100.

-Gammell was paid an annual salary of £552,000 for his role as chief executive at Cairn Energy.
-On 1 July 2011 Gammell assumed the role of non-executive chairman.

-Gammell's father invested in US oil company Bush-Overbey, owned by future US President George H. W. Bush.
-The two families became friends, with George W. Bush spending the summer at the Gammells' farm in Scotland, and attending Gammell's wedding in Glasgow in 1983.
-The two have remained close friends.
-When George W. Bush assumed the Presidency, both he and Blair reportedly called their mutual friend Gammell to ask his opinion of the other.

-Gammell is a director of the Scottish Institute of Sport and Artemis AiM VCT plc., and in 2004 he was awarded UK Entrepreneur of the Year.
+In 2006, Gammell founded Winning Scotland, a charity that builds confidence and resilience in young people.

 In the 2006 New Year Honours list, Gammell was made a Knight Bachelor "for services to Industry in Scotland", and in 2017 he was elected a Fellow of the Royal Society of Edinburgh.

-In 2005, Gammell founded Winning Scotland, a charity that builds confidence and resilience in young people.
-It was initially named The Scottish Institute of Sport Foundation before changing its name to Winning Scotland Foundation in 2008.
-They rebranded as Winning Scotland in 2021.
-Gammell has been the chairman of Winning Scotland since 2013.

-Gammell received an Honorary Doctorate from Heriot-Watt University in 2007
+Gammell received an Honorary Doctorate from Heriot-Watt University in 2007, and an Honorary Doctorate in Business Administration from Robert Gordon University in 2011.

-In 2011, he was also awarded the Honorary Degree of Doctor of Business Administration by Robert Gordon University.